THE BELLS OF SUSSEX

 Picture

-Not much is recorded until 1883, when a new tower was built.
+Not much is recorded until 1883, when the present tower was built.

-Gillett & Johnston were the contractors to rehang the bells when the tower was built, and they carried out various jobs in the 20th century aswell.
+Gillett & Johnston were the contractors to rehang the bells when the tower was built, who also proving a striking clock which is still wound by hand today.

 2 bells in good condition on inspection.